aselstyne/Genre-Llama/README.md

 # Genre-Llama
-Fine-tune a LLaMA-2 model for movie genre classification
+Fine-tune decoder transformer models for movie genre classification, given titles and textual descriptions.

 Similar (though not identical) code is provided for training and testing with Mistral-7B and LLaMA-2-7B.
 The dataset was originally published to [Kaggle by user Radmirkaz.](https://www.kaggle.com/datasets/hijest/genre-classification-dataset-imdb) The fine-tuned output models are not included in this distribution, as they are very large.